edelstone/edelstone.github.io/README.md

 edelstone.github.io
 ===================

-Just some personal webspace.
+Just some personal webspace and my portfolio.
 That's pretty much it.